nodepy/registry/README.md

 __Deployment__

-Clone the repository and install the dependencies with [PPYM].
-To make deployment easier, PPYM is included as a Git submodule already.
+Clone the repository, bootstrap the [PPYM] dependencies, then install the dependencies of the registry server.

+    $ node.py ppym/bootstrap
     $ node.py ppym install

 After the dependencies have been installed, you can start the server.